aoli-al/exchain/docs/meeting_notes.md

 }
 ```

-- Issue 2: we cannot switch between origin and instrumentation inside
+- Issue 2: we cannot switch between origin and instrumentation inside a method.
+    - When an exception is thrown in `setupOrigin`.
+We cannot taint the `cert` object immediately because `certTaint` local variable is not available.

 ``` {.java .numberLines .lineAnchors}
 void setup(HTTPClient client) {